Craigs thermostat circuits

 Warning: If you intend to use high voltage / household mains electricity in conjunction with these circuits, make sure you comply with local laws.
 Do not attempt to work with mains power unless you are suitably competent or qualified.
 I take no responsibility for damage or injury you might cause by electing to build, modify, or add to these circuits.

 Shopping: All parts used in these circuits should be readily available around the world.
 Radio Shack in the US carries an equivalent thermistor, for example, and possibly all the other parts too (or try Digikey—see Postscript 3 below).
-Here in Australia, Jaycar and Altronics, stock everything.
-Dick Smith only carry a 100k thermistor, which would suit a modified circuit for higher temps (note 6), but last I heard they were getting out of the components side of their business.
-Jaycar and Dick Smith are in NZ too.
+Here in Australia, Jaycar and Altronics stock everything, and they have stores or resellers in NZ too.
 Parts in yellow are used in the second 'versatile version' circuit only.

 |Jaycar Cat No.